1962

 2018

-Former National commanders Emerys Burnett and Nelson Hogg retires from the ministry.
+Former National commanders Emerys Burnett and Nelson Hogg retire from the Royal Ranger ministry.

 2020